Lalan12/Lalan12/README.md

 - 👋 Hi, I’m @Lalan12
 - 👀 I’m interested in Coding
 - 🌱 I’m currently Making android apps and some discord bot and telegram
-- 📫 How to reach me: via Github
+- 📫 How to reach me: Mail me at [08.lalankr@gmail.com]

 <!---
 Lalan12/Lalan12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.